cientgu/VQ-Diffusion/readme.md

 # Vector Quantized Diffusion Model for Text-to-Image Synthesis

-<font color="#660000">Due to company policy, I have to set microsoft/VQ-Diffusion to private for now, so I provide the same code here.</font><br />
+Due to company policy, I have to set microsoft/VQ-Diffusion to private for now, so I provide the same code here.

 ## Overview